kelseyde/calvin-chess-engine/README.md

 Calvin is a chess engine written in Java.

-It features a bitboard-based board representation, a traditional iterative deepening + negamax search algorithm, and a hand-crafted evaluation function.
+It features a bitboard-based board representation, a traditional alpha-beta search algorithm, and an NNUE evaluation function.

+The NNUE neural network was trained by the excellent [bullet](https://github.com/jw1912/bullet) trainer on a dataset of 250 million positions taken from the [Leela Chess Zero dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022), that I re-scored using Calvin's own search and HCE.
+The network architecture is (768->256)x2->1.

 Calvin is ranked ~300th on the [Computer Chess Rating Lists](https://www.computerchess.org.uk/ccrl/404/) blitz leaderboards, and is currently playing on [Lichess](https://lichess.org/@/Calvin_Bot).

 My aim with this project was to combine my passion (playing mediocre chess) with my profession (writing mediocre code).
-It didn't take long before Calvin became much, much stronger than I am - which either says a fair bit for my coding skills, or not all that much for my chess...

 My secondary goal was to learn about chess programming.
-I have certainly learned a great deal, and I hope that my code is well-documented such that first-time readers can learn too.
-If you find some information is missing or poorly explained, please don't hesitate to let me know!
+I have certainly learned a great deal, and I hope that my code is well-documented so that first-time readers can learn too.
+If you find some information is missing or poorly explained, don't hesitate to let me know!

 ## How to Play

 Like most modern chess engines, Calvin does not implement its own user interface.
 Instead, it communicates using the [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) protocol, meaning it can either be interacted with directly from the command line, or by hooking it up to any popular chess GUI, such as [Arena Chess](http://www.playwitharena.de/), [Banksia](https://banksiagui.com/) or [Cute Chess](https://cutechess.com/).

-To run Calvin locally, you will need >= Java 21 installed on your machine.
-The binary calvin.jar can be downloaded from the [Releases](https://github.com/kelseyde/calvin-chess-engine/releases/tag/3.4.0) section.
+To run Calvin locally, you will need Java (minimum Java 21) installed on your machine.
+The binary calvin.jar can be downloaded from the TODO [Releases](https://github.com/kelseyde/calvin-chess-engine/releases/tag/3.4.0) section.
 Start up Calvin by executing the command:

 ```
-java -jar /path/to/calvin-{version-number}.jar
+java --add-modules jdk.incubator.vector -jar calvin.jar
 ```
+Please note the '--add-modules jdk.incubator.vector' - Calvin uses the incubator Vector API for SIMD operations during NNUE inference, and this module needs to enabled explicitly.

 From there, use the "help" option or refer to UCI documentation for further information on available commands.

 ## Strength